Skip to content

 workflows/Methodology specification — artifact-type schema, activity contracts, principles, concerns, alignment guidance.
 This is the normative content.

 docs/helix/Dogfood — HELIX’s own governing artifacts, authored from HELIX templates.
-The dogfood is itself subject to alignment skill runs.
+The dogfood is itself subject to align workflow-mode runs.

 workflows/ is what adopters install; docs/helix/ demonstrates the methodology applied to HELIX’s own development.
 The Hugo microsite (when generated) is a read-only projection of both trees, not a source of truth.